runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 In addition to the three founders, the county has various accolytes, mostly necromancers (usually closer to the moral side of the alignment scale), and a few agricultural mages and non-mage researchers.

 Many of the mages involved in this settlement spent some time at the AoM&MA, and several also spent time in the Free Cities.

+##### The Radical Form Society

+Collection of mages with at least some shapeshifting talent, who consider common expectations of appearance limiting.
+Many have only very basic cosmetic shapeshifting talents, so most residents have a humanoid shape, even if they have an otherwise unconventional appearance.
+Large number of 'fae and 'jinn, including quite a few of Ester's lineage.
+Second-largest 'jinn community west of the principalities, after the Hollow Cities.
+Possibly the most visually diverse group in all Dael.

+Hosts a medium-sized multidisciplinary mage school,

+Construct farm, trade with daal'fae caravans.

+##### Cult of the Fleshhaper

+Led by a powerful Chimeric shapeshifter
+Shifting to overcome human limitations
+Dose of the grotesque to isolate members from the wider world and force them to live within the cult.
+Most accessible source of high-level biomagic in Eaos

 ## Other Organizations